project44231/RummyScore/README.md

-# GMD Rummy Score
+# Rummy Score Card

-GMD Rummy Score is a SwiftUI-based iOS application designed to help players keep track of scores in the card game Rummy.
+Rummy Score Card is a SwiftUI-based iOS application designed to help players keep track of scores in the card game Rummy.
 This app provides an easy-to-use interface for managing multiple players, rounds, and various scoring options.

 ## Features